ray-project/ray/doc/source/rllib.rst

     - Scalable primitives for developing new algorithms
     - Shared models between algorithms

-For a more technical overview of RLlib internals (e.g. if you're interested in developing new algorithms), see the `RLlib README <https://github.com/ray-project/ray/tree/master/python/ray/rllib>`__.

 RLlib currently provides the following algorithms:

 -  `Proximal Policy Optimization <https://arxiv.org/abs/1707.06347>`__ which